 Also a first will be how tolls are collected on this segment.
 In conjunction with the commission's five-year plan to convert to a cashless system, this expressway will be designed for All-Electronic Tolling (AET).
 Utilizing this system will mean less money will need to be spend for land acquisition for toll plazas because only overhead gantries equipped with E-ZPass readers and video cameras will be needed.
-The first contract that is expected to be awarded will be in 2014 for the bridge to carry the Southern Beltway over US 22.
-Afterwards, beginning in 2016, the PTC expects to begin awarding contracts for construction of the roadway and the five interchanges in this segment.
+The first two contracts were awarded January 13, 2014: one for the bridge to carry the Southern Beltway over US 22 and another for management of the project.
+Beginning in 2016, the PTC expects to begin awarding contracts for construction of the roadway and the five interchanges in this segment.

 PA TURNPIKE 43 TO